Jump to section

 1. Remove external stressors

 High levels of stress in one or both partners can affect their ability to communicate effectively and manage conflict.
-This causes stress in the relationship.
+If left unaddressed, this often causes stress in the relationship.

 Try to remove external stressors if possible.
-If not, look for ways to manage stress individually in order to not let it affect the relationship.
+If not, look for ways to manage stress individually to avoid impacting the relationship.

 2. Get to the root of the problem

-When there is a problem in one aspect of a relationship, it can start to affect others and become a source of stress.
-It’s essential to talk to each other to get to the heart of the issue and take action to resolve it.
+When there is a problem in one aspect of a relationship, it can spread to other areas and become a source of stress.
+It’s essential to talk to each other to get to the heart of the issue and work to resolve it.

 3. Save time for yourself